dkallen78/neo-finder/README.md

 With this new semi-major axis and the original semi-minor axis and a new focus, I can draw the Sun and planets.

 Finally.
 I use NEO.orbital_data.ascending_node_longitude to determine how much to rotate my SVG elements around their foci.

+### Asteroid Speed

+This bit wasn't too technical, but I wanted the speed of all the objects to be relative to each other.
+The animation works by moving the asteroid by a set degree every 5 ms. I calculate the x and y coordinates with two equations:

+x = a * cos(α)

+y = b * sin(α)

+I increment my alpha by a set ammount (α) every 5 ms, but to make the speeds relative to each other I divide α by NEO.orbital_data.orbital_period (T)

+α / T

+making objects w/ a lower period move faster, and objects w/ a higher period move slower.